Trump confronts a new world order with old threats

 On Election Day, Nov.
 5, the U.S. Air Force test launched a nuclear-capable Minuteman III Intercontinental Ballistic Missile from Vandenberg Space Force Base in California.
 The missile was equipped with “multiple targetable reentry vehicles,” meaning that it is capable of deploying independent warheads that can maneuver as they make their way through the atmosphere toward their targets.
 This is the Pentagon sending its own message that regardless of who wins the election, war is on the agenda.

 But the Pentagon can’t generate enthusiasm for war.
-In the recent election, half of the population didn’t vote at all and a great number are dissatisfied with the economy and more.
+In the recent election, nearly 40% of those eligible didn’t vote and a great number are dissatisfied with the economy and more.

 Popular sentiment — combined with the decades of war, the deteriorating U.S. global position and the unsolvable problems of a system built only to maximize profit — means that there is fertile ground for mobilizing working-class resistance in the coming period.